 The types of treatments recommended for Internet addiction can vary according to a person’s medical history, mental health history, and other personal factors.

-Treatment options for Internet addiction might include:
+Treatment options for Internet addiction may include:

 - behavioral therapy